demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

   onAuthenticate fSuccess (RequestErrors.UNAUTHORIZED "???")
 ```

-The `RequestErrors.UNAUTHORIZED` function, takes a `string` to populate the request body and return a `WebPart`.
+The `RequestErrors.UNAUTHORIZED` function from Suave, takes a `string` to populate the request body and return a `WebPart`.
 To send JSON string as a response body, we need to do few more work!

 ### Sending JSON Response

-For sending a JSON response, there is no out of the box direct in Suave as the library doesn't want to have a dependency on any other external libraries other than [FSharp.Core](https://www.nuget.org/packages/FSharp.Core).
+For sending a JSON response, there is no out of the box support in Suave as the library doesn't want to have a dependency on any other external libraries other than [FSharp.Core](https://www.nuget.org/packages/FSharp.Core).

 However, we can do it with ease with the fundamental HTTP abstractions provided by Suave.